syncfusion-content/maui-docs/MAUI/Chat/getting-started.md

 {% endtabs %}

 ## Creating View model for the Chat
-The SfChat functions as a data-bound control that presents a collection of messages exchanged between users.
+The `SfChat` functions as a data-bound control that presents a collection of messages exchanged between users.
 Therefore, messages must be generated and bound to the control.
 Create a simple message collection as shown in the following code example in a new class file.
-Save it as `GettingStartedViewModel.cs` file
+Save it as `GettingStartedViewModel.cs` file.

 {% highlight c# %}